Solving Strong-Substitutes Product-Mix Auctions: Finding market-clearing prices

-As $\bids$ is a valid bid list by assumption, Theorem~\ref{thm:validity} guarantees that the function $f_{\bids}$ defined in \eqref{eq:bid-utility-function} is the indirect utility function $f_u$ of some strong substitutes valuation $u$, so \eqref{eq:lyapunov-overview} is a well-defined Lyapunov function.
+Theorem~\ref{thm:validity} guarantees that the function $f_{\bids}$ defined in \eqref{eq:bid-utility-function} is the indirect utility function $f_u$ of some strong-substitutes valuation $u$, so \eqref{eq:lyapunov-overview} is a well-defined Lyapunov function.
 (Figure~\ref{fig:lyapunov} depicts a contour plot of the Lyapunov function defined for the aggregate demand of Alice and Bob as given in Examples~\ref{example:Alice} and~\ref{example:Bob} and shown in Figure~\ref{fig:aggregate}.)
 Moreover, \eqref{eq:lyapunov-overview} implies that $g_{\tb}$ can be evaluated at any $\pb$ in time $O(n|\bids|)$.

 In order to improve the running time of the steepest-descent method, \citet{Shioura17} proposes aggregating several steps in the same direction into a single `long' step.
 After finding the component-wise minimal direction $\eb^{S}$, we move $\lambda(\pb, S)$ unit steps in this direction at once by updating $\pb \coloneqq \pb + \lambda(\pb,S) \eb^S$, where $\lambda(\pb, S)$ is defined as